-- fix the flange 9) to the boiler plate, interposing the insulating gasket 8) supplied. - Use the 4 screws supplied, with a tightening torque of 35 -40 Nm, after protecting their thread with anti-seize products.
+- ➤ disconnect the probe and electrode cables and remove the entire burner from the guides, after having removed the split pin from the guide 5). - ➤ Fix the flange 9) to the boiler plate, interposing the supplied insulating gasket 8). - ➤ Use the 4 screws supplied, with a tightening torque of 35 ÷ 40 Nm, after protecting their thread with anti-seize products.